PFTL/pftl_pelican/content/blog/04_how_to_use_decorators_2.rst.md

 ---
-author:
-- Aquiles Carattino
+author: Aquiles Carattino
+slug: how-to-use-decorators-part-2
 date: '2018-05-18'
 description: Learn how to use decorators like a professional
-header: '{attach}michael-browning-227688-unsplash.jpg'
+image: '/images/michael-browning-227688-unsplash_linkedin.width-800.jpg'
 subtitle: Use decorators like a professional
-tags: 'Decorators, Python, Tricks, Validation, Data, Intermediate'
+tags:
+  - Decorators
+  - Tricks
+  - Validation
+  - Data
+  - Intermediate
 title: How to use decorators Part 2
 ---